RMLemos/Maiana_Website/README.md

 This website was created for the Maiana brand.
 This brand was developed as part of my master's thesis in Entrepreneurship and Business Creation.

+This website was written following course project "Landing page" of the course "Curso de Python 3 do básico ao avançado - com projetos reais".

 ### Link

 + [Maiana Website](https://maiana.netlify.app/)